How to Choose a Rocker Plate? (Buyer’s Guide)

 Full-length rocker plates offer enough space for a bike trainer, and they also support your bike’s front wheel.

-These RPs are more suitable for the fore and aft movement, gradient simulators, and may not require a front-wheel riser (depending on the bike trainer you use).
+These RPs are more suitable for the fore and aft movement and gradient simulators like Elite Rizer or Wahoo Climb.
+Depending on your bike trainer, they may not require a front-wheel riser.

 The table below summarizes the advantages and disadvantages of these two rocker plate types.

-Choose the rear-only RP if you are limited by space or budget, and you want to keep your indoor training set-up minimalistic.
+Choose the rear-only RP if you are limited by space or budget and want to keep your indoor training set-up minimalistic.

 Go for the full-length rocker plate if you are serious about using other bike trainer accessories like a gradient simulator.